dtarnawsky/cs-inappbrowser-cap/README.md

 # InAppBrowser Sample
-Uses Capacitor 3 with Cordova In App Browser and shows how to use the beforeload event.
-When links to PDF files are clicked the app will launch the system web browser to display the PDF.
+Uses Capacitor 3 with Cordova In App Browser and shows:

+1. How to use the `beforeload` event to selectively choose what to do when navigating to a URL (search for `[SystemBrowser]`)
+2. When a PDF file is clicked the PDF is viewed with cordova-document-viewer and can be printed (see `download` method)
+3. Demonstrates intercepting route changes on a SPA application that is displaying in the in-app browser (see `executeScript` method)
+4. Demonstrates how to modify dom elements on the displayed page in in-app browser (see `fixLinks` method)
+5. Has a slightly modified version of the cordova-plugin-inappbrowser which is included in the repo which fixes an bug with the `beforeload` event

 ## About BeforeLoad
 The `beforeload` event is configured by specifying `beforeload=yes` in the options of `InAppBrowser`: